 Introduction to music studies in the context of Christian worldview.
 Examination of biblical, philosophical, and scientific bases for human creativity.
 Discussion of music's role in society and in the liberal arts context.
-Orientation to college-level work in music, including diagnostic examination of background knowledge.
-Liberal Arts.
+Orientation to university-level work in music, including